zama-ai/concrete-ml/docs/developer-guide/quantization_internal.md

 # q_A.quantizer.zero_point =  0
 ```

-In the following example, showing the de-quantization of model outputs, the
-`QuantizedArray` class is used in a different way.
-Here it uses pre-quantized integer values and having the `scale` and `zero-point` set explicitly.
+In the following example, showing the de-quantization of model outputs, the `QuantizedArray` class is used in a different way.
+Here it uses pre-quantized integer values and has the `scale` and `zero-point` set explicitly.
 Once the `QuantizedArray` is constructed, calling `dequant()` will compute the floating point values corresponding to the integer values `qvalues`, which are the output of the `forward_fhe.encrypt_run_decrypt(..)` call.

 ```python
 import numpy